ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/CentOS/HOWTO Install and Configure a Shibboleth IdP v4.x on CentOS with Apache2 + Jetty9.md

 3. Move the `/tmp/shibboleth_shibpid.sql` of old IdP into `/tmp/shibboleth_shibpid.sql` on the new IdP.

-4. Import the content of `/tmp/shibboleth_shibpid.sql` into the DB of the new IDP:
+4. Import the content of `/tmp/shibboleth_shibpid.sql` into database of the new IDP:
    * `cd /tmp ; mysql -u root -p shibboleth < /tmp/shibboleth_shibpid.sql`

 5. Delete `/tmp/shibboleth_shibpid.sql`: